foundriesio/docs/source/reference-manual/linux/building-sdk.rst

 Building The Yocto Project Standard SDK
 =======================================

-The Yocto Project Standard SDK is a development environment composed by:
+The Yocto Project Standard :term:`SDK` is a development environment composed by:

 * toolchain
 * debug tools